melissamcewen/salticidae_care_sheet/README.md

 If you need a source of flies for very small spiders and spiderlings, a wingless/flightless fruit fly culture can be purchased online or at some pet stores and can last as a source for for a month or more.
 These also make a good supplement for a diet that's primarily crickets.
 Not much is known about jumping spider nutrition, but it may be best to have some variety.

 Another source of food for smaller spiders is springtails, which are easy to culture yourself.
 More info about this coming soon.
-Some people have managed to feed very small spiderlings [Boost nutritional drink- credit to Catherine Scott on Twitter who shared this solution.](https://twitter.com/Cataranea/status/727537990143086592)
+See the spiderlings section of this document for more info about feeding spiderlings.

 Some people feed adult spiders dubia roaches and mealworms.